Train Songs

 “All Aboard” (McKinley Morganfield) by Muddy Waters

-“Freight Train” (Elizabeth Cotten) by Jerry Garcia & David Grisman, and by Taj Mahal
+“Freight Train” (Elizabeth Cotten) by Jerry Garcia & David Grisman

 Elizabeth Cotten was a left-handed finger-picking singer-songwriter-guitarist in the country blues tradition from North Carolina, born in 1895.
 This song is perhaps the oldest blues song about a train ever recorded, as she used to sing it as a child.
 It was actually put down on vinyl much later, in 1957, after folk singers like Pete Seeger had popularized it.

-“Mystery Train” (H. Parker, S. Phillips) by Elvis Presley
+“Mystery Train” (H. Parker, S. Phillips) by Junior Parker and by Elvis Presley

-“Peavine” (Hooker) by John Lee Hooker and Canned Heat
+“Peavine” (Hooker) by John Lee Hooker with Canned Heat

-John Lee Hooker joined Canned Heat for these sessions: Alan Wilson on guitar, Henry Vestine on guitar, Antonio de la Barreda on bass, Aldofo de la Parra on drums.
+You hear a train coming, and it rolls on right through the song.
+John Lee Hooker joined Canned Heat for these sessions on Hooker N Heat: Alan Wilson on guitar, Henry Vestine on guitar, Antonio de la Barreda on bass, Aldofo de la Parra on drums.

 From the late 1890s through the 1930s, the “Peavine” provided reliable transportation for bluesmen among the plantations of the Mississippi Delta.
 Charley Patton made the branch famous through his popular “Pea Vine Blues.”
 Originally two narrow-gauge lines run by local entrepreneurs, it taken over in the late 1890s by the Yazoo & Mississippi Valley Company (called the Y&MV).
 The line ran from Dockery Plantation, where Patton lived, and then ten miles west to Boyle, where it connected with the “Yellow Dog” (the local slang name for the Y&MV line), which led to Cleveland and points beyond.
 The term “peavine” was commonly used for railways that followed indirect routes, resembling the vines of the pea plant.